A homesick American

 3/4 sugar, plus 2 TBSP

-Discard the water in the pot and rinse the pot.
 In the same pot, mix 3/4 cup sugar with 3/4 cup water and bring to a boil.
 Stir to dissolve the sugar.
-Layer the orange slices evenly into the sugar syrup and simmer for 35 – 40 minutes.
+Layer the orange slices evenly into the sugar syrup and simmer for 30 – 40 minutes.
 Carefully turn the oranges once or twice while cooking.
 When most of the water has evaporated and the syrup is very thick and bubbly, carefully transfer the orange slices to a cooling rack placed over a sheet pan.
 Let sit until cool to the touch.

 Place 2 tablespoon of fine white sugar in a shallow bowl.
-When the oranges are cool but still sticky press them into the sugar to coat both sides.
+When the oranges are cool but still a little sticky press them into the sugar to coat both sides.
 Place back on the rack and cover loosely with a sheet of parchment paper.
 Allow the oranges to sit at room temperature for 12 – 24 hours, until completely dry.
-Cut each orange slice in half and store in a covered container in the refrigerator.
+Cut each orange slice in half and store in a covered container.

 Pots de crème au chocolat